Mobile-manipulating UAVs for Sensor Installation, Bridge Inspection and Maintenance (AS-1)

 Overall Objectives: This project aims to develop and prototype a mobile-manipulating UAV for bridge maintenance and disaster cleanup through further study on SLAM technology for robust navigation, impedance controllers to ensure UAV’s stability with limb motion, and coordinated and cooperative motions of multiple limbs to perform simple tasks like bearings cleaning and crack sealing in concrete bridges.
 Two strategies will be explored for bridge maintenance: (a) A UAV brings and uses a can of compressed air for bridge cleaning, and (2) Two UAVs airlift, position, and operate hoses from ground, and clean bridges with air or water.
 The latter can be potentially implemented by including a station-keeping, lighter-than-air UAV like blimp that can airlift a hose and remain airborne for extended periods.
 The mobile-limbed UAVs can then pull-and-drag the hose into areas that need to be cleaned.
 The blimp-based approach is attractive because it is easier for a UAV to drop hose lengths rather than pull the hose up in air.

-Scope of Work in Year 1: The focus of the first year will be to: (1) Design and use hyper-redundant serpentine-like limbs (to act like octopus arms, monkey tails or elephant trunks) for dexterous manipulation, and (2) Explore multiple UAVs for coordinated and cooperative missions.
+Scope of Work in Year 1: (1) Design and use hyper-redundant serpentine-like limbs (to act like octopus arms, monkey tails or elephant trunks) for dexterous manipulation, and (2) Explore multiple UAVs for coordinated and cooperative missions.

 Describe Implementation of Research Outcomes: